 When people were admitted to the home they and their representatives, were provided with the information they needed about what do if they had a complaint.
-One person said "I can be quite fussy but they [staff] always get things right for me" One relative said "I would say if I had a complaint but I've never had a reason to complain."
+One person said "I would go to the boss if I wasn't happy with something, they would do something about it."
+One relative said "I would say if I had a concern but I don't think I have ever needed to."
 There were appropriate policies and procedures in place for complaints to be dealt with.
 There were arrangements in place to record complaints that had been raised and what had been done about resolving the issues of concern.
+Those acting on behalf of people unable to complain or raise concerns on their own behalf were provided with written information about how and who to complain to.
 Relatives said they would not be reluctant to raise concerns, or make suggestions, directly with the provider, registered manager, or with any of the care staff because they were confident appropriate action would be taken.